Patrick Fox ParadigmLast changed 9/24 12:02P EDT

 Procedural fairness is probably an impact because debate is at least partially a game.
 I don't think it's the only impact, nor is it automatically preclusive, and 2NRs should do explicit weighing on it.
 If they drop fairness first tho, gg.
-I actually went for Framework a lot in my career, I was pretty good at it, so I think I'm a good judge for clash of civs debates.
+I actually went for Framework a lot in my career, and I still do in college.
+I was pretty good at it, so I think I'm a good judge for clash of civs debates.
 Negatives often lose when they forget to explain what the terminal impact to Framework is.
 Most aff counter-interps to T don't resolve neg offense or link back to their own impact turns, 2NRs should point this out.

 Carded TVAs are deadly.
 TVA's shouldn't solve 100% of the aff - a TVA isn't a counterplan, it's a question of being able to have a discussion of the aff's content within the form of policy debate.
 Reading a case neg to the TVA as a response loses to "that's neg ground + proves SSD solves" - 2NRs should extend TVAs as defense to the content-based args of the aff's Framework responses.